sasagawa888/eisl/documents/INTERFACE-LISPtoC.md

 # Interface between Lisp and C

 ## overview
-Easy-ISLisp's compiler depends on how it translates Lisp code into C code.
-You can embed C code in Lisp code.
+Easy-ISLisp's compiler is translater from Lisp code into C code.You can embed C code in Lisp code.
 It allows you to call C code from Lisp.

 ## simple example